Marking: How to mark assessments in Cirrus

 - Simply use the 'Add' and Remove'-buttons to add users to this list

-- Determine wether they are an Assessor or Moderator for this schedule.
+- Determine wether they are an Assessor or Moderator or Other for this schedule.

-- Use the check-box for each user to determine if they are allowed to publish the final results.
+- Publish results - use the check-box for each user to determine if they are allowed to publish the final results.
+Hint: by selecting Other you can assign non-marking staff to publish the results of the assessment later on.

 When no marking has been done you can simply change the allocation of markers to your schedule and/or to individual candidates or items.
 However, given the following scenarios: